-- 1. Attend and contribute to the discussion during the weekly meetings. - Whether or not you're presenting in a given week, please come prepared with questions or comments regarding the readings. - 2.
-Participate in two separate weekly presentations.
-Each presentation/discussion will be led by a team of three or four students.
+1. Attend and contribute to the discussion during the weekly meetings.

+Whether or not you're presenting in a given week, please come prepared with questions or comments regarding the readings.

+2. Participate in two separate weekly presentations.
+Each presentation/discussion will be led by a team of two to four students.
 The presenters should be ready for clarification questions and interruptions at any time during the presentation.

-IMPORTANT: please choose your two topics and co-presenters by Labor Day (Sept.
-4).
-To sign up for one of the presentation slots, follow this link.
+IMPORTANT: please choose your two topics and co-presenters by Tuesday, Sept.
+10. To sign up for presentation, follow this link.